AleksaMCode/WiFi-password-stealer/README.md

   - [To-Do List](#to-do-list)

 ## Introduction
-<p align="justify">This summer I decided to do exactly that, to build a device that will allow me to steel data from a victims computer.
+<p align="justify">This summer I decided to do exactly that, to build a device that will allow me to steal data from a victims computer.
 So, how does one deploy malware and exfiltrate data?
 In the following text I will explain all of the necessary steps, theory and nuances when it comes to building your own keystroke injection tool.
 While this project/tutorial focuses on WiFi passwords, payload code could easily be altered to do something more nefarious than stealing stored WiFi passwords.
 You are only limited by your imagination (and your technical skills).</p>

 ## Setup
 <p align="justify">After creating pico-ducky, you only need to copy the modified payload (adjusted for your SMTP details) to the RPi Pico.</p>